Eilat Spring Migration Festival

 Price excludes: accommodation, meals, flights to Israel, optional non-birding excursions, travel insurance and items of a personal nature.

-For more detailed information, including a potential species list, the 2016 and previous Festival reports, planned festival timetable and full accommodation details, please visit the special website:
+For more detailed information, please visit the special website:

 15th – 22nd March 2018